LLM Program in International Human Rights

 For more information on the program courses, view the Current Course Listings.

 - International Human Rights I (3 credits) (Instructor: David Scheffer)

-This is an introductory survey course about the growing field of international human rights law.
+This is an introductory survey course about the many areas of practice and study in international human rights law.
 The course examines the sources, history, and theoretical underpinnings of human rights law and then covers the modern protection of civil, political, economic, and social rights.
-The critical role of international and regional human rights organizations and courts is studied, as well as corporate human rights responsibility and how non-governmental organizations influence the development of the law.
+The significance of cultural relativism and the critical role of international and regional human rights organizations and courts are studied, as well as corporate compliance with human rights standards and the responsibility to protect principle.

 - Human Rights Advocacy: Legal Analysis and Writing (3 credits) (Instructor: Bridget Arimond) (Core open only for international LLM candidates—see below)

 This course has been designed specifically for IHR LLM students whose first law degree was received in a country other than the United States.
 The course explores sources and research methodologies for international human rights law, treaty interpretation, analysis of customary international law, modes of argument, the use of cases before international tribunals and bodies, and the use of international law before domestic courts.
 Students complete a series of writing exercises leading up to the writing of a brief to a human rights body in a hypothetical human rights case.